leavez/cocoapods-binary/README.md

 ## How it works

 It will compile the source code of pods during the pod install process, and make CocoaPods use them.
-Which pod should be compiled is controlled by the flag in Podfile.
+Compiling a pod is then decided by a new flag named `binary` in the Podfile.

 #### Under the hood